Race day: sep 23, 2023

-There is a 15 minute-per-mile time limit for the Marathon.
-There is also a 15 minute “grace period” to allow participants that much time to cross the starting line at the beginning of the Marathon.
+There is a 15-minute-per-mile time limit for the Marathon.
+There is also a 10-minute “grace period” to allow participants that much time to cross the starting line.

-There is a 17 minute-per-mile time limit for the Half Marathon.
-There is also a 15 minute “grace period” to allow participants that much time to cross the starting line at the beginning of the Half Marathon.
+There is a 17-minute-per-mile time limit for the Half Marathon.
+There is also a 10-minute “grace period” to allow participants that much time to cross the starting line.

-There is a 24 minute-per-mile time limit for the 5K.
-There is also a 10 minute “grace period” to allow participants that much time to cross the starting line at the beginning of the 5K.
+There is a 21-minute-per-mile time limit for the 5K.
+There is also a 10-minute “grace period” to allow participants that much time to cross the starting line.

 Check out the awards for all events here.